chanhaosheng/project-submissions/project_2/README.md

 ### Problem Statement

+Resale flat transactions are substantial: they accounted for [60.5% of all sale transactions in 3rd Quarter 2022](https://www.ura.gov.sg/Corporate/Media-Room/Media-Releases/pr22-38).

 A real estate agent company in Singapore would like to know how to advise clients on the appropriate prices to list their flats for resale.
 They require a reproducable model to predict Housing & Development Board (HDB) resale prices based on available information about the flat, as well as to understand the key factors affecting pricing of resale flats.

 ### Evaluation